-MOLO LOLO is engaged in a Fair Trade Tourism and contributes to the business conception of a fair, sustainable and solidaire tourism.
+Molo Lolo is engaged in Fair Trade Tourism and contributes to the business conception of a fair, sustainable and solidaire tourism.
 We aim to provide a great and unique experience to our guests while highlighting the work of locals.
-On that note, MOLO LOLO is working with Khayelitsha Travel, a travel agency founded by Loyiso Mfuku.
-After working for 7 years for one of the biggest tour operator companies, Loyiso started his own company in his hometown of Khayelitsha.
-Khayelitsha Travel wants to change the perception of Khayelitsha and offer cultural township tours with a focus on interaction.
-A township tour with Khayelitsha Travel is like no other, you’ll have a memorable experience in close contact with locals and will change your perspective of Khayelitsha!
-If you wish to spend a day in Khayelitsha accompanied by Loyiso, speak to Lolo or Dimitri.
+On that note, Molo Lolo is working with Khayelitsha Travel, a travel agency founded by Loyiso Mfuku.
+After working for 7 years for one of the biggest tour operator companies, Loyiso started his own company in his hometown of Khayelitsha, nearby Cape Town.
+Khayelitsha Travel wants to change the perception of the township and offer cultural tours and offer interaction with locals.

 9 a.m Departure To Khayelitsha

-Loyiso will pick you up at the Lodge after your breakfast and take you to Khayelitsha.
-Khayelitsha is 30 kilometers away from the Lodge, it takes about 25 minutes to get there.
+Loyiso will pick you up at the Lodge and take you to Khayelitsha, located 30 kilometers away from the Lodge, it takes about 25 minutes to get there.

 9.30 a.m The Look Out Hill Tourism Centre

-- The Khayelitsha Museum: You will learn about Khayelitsha’s political history and its struggle for democracy.
+- The Khayelitsha Museum: Learn about Khayelitsha’s political history and its struggle for democracy.
 It contains archives from the 1980’s.

-Look Out Hill: It is an imposed natural sand-dune, about 37 meters about sea-level, making it the highest point and is where the best views of the Cape Flats can be seen.
+- Look Out Hill: An imposed natural sand-dune, about 37 meters about sea-level, making it the highest point with the best views of the Cape Flats.
 The New Seven Wonders yellow frame has been unveiled at the Look Out Hill, providing a unique vantage point for residents and visitor to Khayelitsha to photograph themselves with Table Mountain as a backdrop.

 9.50 a.m Radio Zibonele Community Radio Station

 Zibonele is a modern and convincing radio brand that promotes IsiXhosa and other languages and aims to entertain, empower, inform, educate Khayelitsha citizens.
 With a listenership of 280 000, Radio Zibonele is the second biggest community radio station in the province.
-You will meet the presenters who will walk you through the station while sharing the history of the station.
+Meet the presenters who will walk you through the station while sharing its history.